AndiRen/groupSort/README.md

 # 1. Overview
 A sorting algorithm that uses hash tables and range to approach a O(n) time complexity.

+If you are interested in reading about my thought process, check out this [blog](https://medium.com/@ajchristian86/doing-better-than-o-nlog-n-part-1-39b4debccdca) about it on medium.

 *UPDATE*

 It turns out that this approach has been done before.